kenmoini/terraform-tower-gcp-post-provision-callback-demo/README.md

 1. Deploy Ansible Tower - Set up RBAC and other basics
 2. Add this Git repo as a ***Project*** in Ansible Tower
 3. Create a Google Cloud type ***Credential*** in Tower so it can connect to GCP and sync the inventory - this Service Account can have Read-only access.
 Create a JSON type Key for the Service Account.
-4. Create a Machine type ***Credential*** in Tower that will match the the user credentials that have access to GCE VMs
+4. Create a Machine type ***Credential*** in Tower that will match the the user credentials that have access to GCE VMs, set the user to `nuser`
 5. In Tower, create an ***Inventory*** for your GCE environment and have it use GCE as a ***Source***

     Ensure that the checkboxes for **Overwrite** and **Update on Launch** are checked in the Inventory Source so that it is updated as soon as the Provisioning Job Template is called